abinit/abinit/doc/tutorial/gwr1.md

 In this case, we pass the KS band structure stored in `tgwr_1o_DS2_GSR.nc`.
 This is the recommended approach as AbiPy will interpolate the QP corrections rather that the QP energies.
-The interpolated QP corrections will then be added to the KS energies thus improving the stability of the interpolation as QP corrections are usually smoother than QP energies.
+The interpolated QP corrections will then be added to the KS energies thus improving the stability of the interpolation method as the QP corrections are usually smoother than the QP energies.

 ```python
 #!/usr/bin/env python